Briefpoint

 5. Legal Practice Management Software

-Though sometimes similar to litigation management software, legal practice management software takes things a step further by automating routine tasks like handling billing, client communications, and overall law firm operations.
+While litigation management software focuses on tracking cases and court schedules, legal practice management software goes beyond that by handling billing, client communication, and overall law firm operations.

 Key features: